 The endocrine system includes the pituitary gland, thyroid gland, parathyroid glands, adrenal glands, pancreas, ovaries (in females) and testicles (in men). ...

-Most prolactinomas occur in people between 20 and 50 years old.
+Most prolactinomas occur in women between 20 and 50 years old.
 The disorder is rare in children.
-Pituitary tumors are much more likely in women than in men.

 Complications of prolactinoma may include: